Marie Duchatel

-Marie Duchatel or Marie Du Chastel (1652 – 1692) was a Flemish painter and miniaturist.
+Marie Duchatel also known as Maria Du Chastel (1652–1692) was a Flemish painter and miniaturist.
 She had an international career which brought her to work at the courts of Denmark and East Frisia.
-She married the Dutch painter Eglon van der Neer with him she also travelled abroad.
+She married the Dutch painter Eglon van der Neer and travelled abroad in his company.
 She is mainly known for her portraits.

 Life

-She was born in Brussels where she was baptized on 20 November 1652.
+Duchatel was born in Brussels where she was baptized on 20 November 1652.
 She was the daughter of the Flemish painter François Duchatel and Jeanne Louys.
-She was trained by her father.
+She was trained in painting by her father.

-Around 1675 she visited the Danish court, where she painted the pendant portraits of king Christian IV and his wife Charlotte.
+Around 1675 Duchatel visited the Danish court, where she painted the pendant portraits of King Christian V and his wife Charlotte.
 Around the same time she visited East Frisia.
 She was given a jewel by Christine Charlotte of Württemberg, a princess consort of George Christian, Prince of East Frisia.
-She was back in Brussels in 1677 where she likely met her future husband Eglon van der Neer.
-The couple got married around 1680.
-Their son Johannes van der Neer became a sculptor and was the founder of a dynasty of sculptors which flourished in Antwerp until the 19th century.
+She returned to Brussels in 1677 where she likely met her future husband Eglon van der Neer.
+The couple married around 1680.
+Their son Johannes van der Neer became a sculptor and was himself the founder of a dynasty of sculptors which flourished in Antwerp until the 19th century.

-She accompanied her husband to Düsseldorf where he was commissioned to portray the princess Maria Anna of Neuburg.
+Between 1689 and 1691, Duchatel accompanied her husband to Düsseldorf, Germany where he was commissioned to portray the princess Maria Anna of Neuburg.
 She may have assisted him with the portrait.
-In 1691 she was in Düsseldorf and Neuberg acting in matters for the Spanish Crown.
+By the end of her time in Germany she was traveling between Düsseldorf and Neuberg acting on matters for the Spanish Crown.

 In his biography of her husband, Weyerman mentioned that he lived in an apartment located underneath hers in "the St. Joseph boarding house in the Keyserstraat in Antwerp".
-She painted daily and lived apart from her husband.
+Duchatel evidently painted daily and lived apart from her husband.

 Work

-She is known for miniature portraits.
-Weyerman commented on her work that she could paint better than she drew.
+Duchatel is best known for her miniature portraits.
+Weyerman commented somewhat disparagingly on her work that she could paint better than she drew.